Rocketpoodle/AIVis/README.md

 - **interface** - Classes defining the bridge between the underlying model representation and the front end viewmodels
 - **impl** - Implementation of bridge to interact with underlying model implementations
 	- **fdeepbridge** - Specific implementation to interact with Fdeep models
+- **common** - Commonly included source files accross multiple of the previous items
+- **test** - Integration level tests to full load of an AI model and creation of corresponding ViewModels

 The purpose of the separation is to decouple the front end and back end implementations, and leave the opportunity to support other underlying model representations in the future.